Electromagnetic signatures from pulsar remnants of binary neutron star mergers: prospects for unique identification using multi-wavelength signatures: Appendix A: On the time evolution of albedo of the ejecta

 We define $\mathcal{A}$ in the following way \be \mathcal{A} = \frac{\int_{\varepsilon_{\rm min}}^{\varepsilon_{\rm max}}\ d\varepsilon\ \varepsilon L_\varepsilon^{\rm obs}}{\int_{\varepsilon_{\rm min}}^{\varepsilon_{\rm max}}\ d\varepsilon\ \varepsilon L_\varepsilon^{\rm intrinsic}}\,, \ee where the observed luminosity is defined as $L_\varepsilon^{\rm obs} = L_\varepsilon^{\rm intrinsic} - L_\varepsilon^{\rm attenuated}$ and $\varepsilon$ is the energy of the photons in the comoving frame.
 The intrinsic luminosity $L_\varepsilon^{\rm intrinsic}$ is defined as the luminosity of the non-thermal and thermal photons that are injected into the ejecta post $\gamma \gamma$ absorption and SSA in the nebular region.
 Finally the attenuated luminosity $L_\varepsilon^{\rm attenuated}$ quantifies the attenuation of the non-thermal and thermal photons in the ejecta (see also Section~\ref{subsec:neb_spec}) due to free-free absorption (radio), a Planck-mean bound-bound opacity (infrared/optical/ultraviolet), a wave-length dependent bound-free and Compton scattering opacity (X-ray to soft gamma-rays), and Bethe-Heitler opacity (high-energy gamma-rays).

+We show the time-evolution of $\mathcal{A}$ in Figure~\ref{fig:curlya}.
 Complete attenuation is characterized by $\mathcal{A} = 0$, while $\mathcal{A} = 1$ denotes complete transmission.
 We note both for the fiducial and optimistic cases, $\mathcal{A} \sim 0$ for $t\lesssim 10^5$ s.
 The relevant timescales across which $\mathcal{A}$ varies are given by the diffusion timescales across the nebular and ejecta regions.
 At very late times $t\gtrsim 10^7$ s $\mathcal{A} \rightarrow 1$ signifying the transparency of the ejecta.
 Note that $\mathcal{A}$ is the fraction of non-thermal photons that escape from the system, while a fraction $(1-\mathcal{A})$ of the non-thermal photons are reprocessed and act as the source of thermal photons in the nebular region.